Alabama Lease Agreements By Type (6)

 Property Maintenance Requirements

-- The landlord is required to make repairs (upon written notice from the tenant) and maintain an habitable living environment, failure to do so allows the tenant to the following:
+- The landlord is required to make repairs (upon written notice from the tenant) and maintain a habitable living environment; failure to do so allows the tenant to do the following:

-- Terminate lease or seek damages if repairs aren’t made 14 days after delivering written notice.
+- Terminate the lease or seek damages if repairs aren’t made 14 days after delivering the written notice.

 - Tenants who decide to fix repairs with their own money are not legally entitled to deduct the cost from their rent payment.[7]